 This game was initially developed by Jurgen Appelo in his book Management 3.0.
 What is management 3.0?
 What are the motivator cards in the game?
 When should the Moving Motivators template be used and what benefits should be expected?
 You’ll find all the answers here, so you can run the workshop as a team!

 Then, management changed with the rise of Lean management.
 The manager was still the “leader” but employees became “co-workers”, and information flows were no longer one way.
-The buzz-words were sharing, communication and worker-participation.
+The buzzwords were sharing, communication and worker-participation.
 The organizational structure became more horizontal and the balance between personal and professional life began to be taken into account.

 Management 3.0 was born in the early 21st century with the advent of new management methods and processes.
-This method focuses on team work and communication amongst teams.
+This method focuses on teamwork and communication amongst teams.

 Outlooks have changed: objectives are now set all together, and the manager is an integral part of the team.
 Team members work hand in hand, paying more attention to others.
 Independence and initiative are encouraged.
-The decision-making process is more open, the teams are consulted and their opinion counts.
+The decision-making process is more transparent, the teams are consulted and their opinion counts.
 Fulfillment and well-being in the workplace have become a major concern for organizations.

 When team-members feel acknowledged and respected, they feel more committed to their work, and the results are there to prove it.
-Managers are also more willing to stop “managing” and asking people to report back to them, and more prepared to give the teams more leeway.
+Managers are also more willing to stop “managing” and asking people to report back to them, and more prepared to give the teams more autonomy.
 That way, everyone is happy and feels they are moving forward.
 You no longer necessarily have to climb up the ladder to move on.
 People can just change jobs within their company or have a career change.
 It’s how the new management methods operate.